eosnetworkfoundation/eosio.yield-contracts/contracts/oracle.yield/README.md

 ## ACTION `createlog`

-> When oracle is created
+> Generates a log when an oracle is created in the Yield+ oracle contract.

 - **authority**: `get_self()`